OutpostUniverse/op2ext/ReadMe.txt

 Change Log
 ------------------------------------------

+Version 2.0.1

+ * Fix bug in Console Mod Loader that separated the executable's path into multiple arguments if the path included a space.

 Version 2.0.0

  * Add ability to load vol files with any name into Outpost 2 from the root directory.